 Then in December 2020, the Supreme Court overturned the ruling.
 Despite the disappointing news, we don't need to resign ourselves to airport expansions... yet.

-Why a monster airport is a bigger problem
+Why airport expansion is a bad idea

 Heathrow is already the biggest single source of greenhouse gases in the UK.
 A third runway will all but blow our chances of meeting our targets for cutting emissions.

-2. More flights for the few
+2) More flights for the few

 Just 15% of the UK’s population take the majority (70%) of all flights.
 Bigger airports would mainly serve the interests of frequent flyers.

-3. Filthy air, more noise
+3) Filthy air, more noise

 Already local people have to endure 1,300 noisy planes landing and taking off at Heathrow every day.
 Air pollution locally is way above legal limits.

-4. The economic argument doesn't stack up
+4) The economic argument doesn't stack up

 The government claims a third runway will be good for the economy – but there are no guarantees.
 And they haven’t factored in the true costs of climate change.

-5. Transport on the wrong track
+5) Transport on the wrong track

 A bigger climate-wrecking airport is a massive distraction.